 [Also see the post on ‘Unseen by the artist’ [Lost work] 1999]

 Key historical works on the theme of nothingness:

 Marcel Duchamp’s ‘Air de Paris’ ‘Ampoule of Parisian ether’, Robert

 John Cage’s silent music piece 4′33″

-Yves Klein’s aura-infused gallery space .
+Yves Klein’s [Architecture of Air] Aura-infused gallery space .